mia-platform/documentation/docs/fast_data/overview.md

 ![single view creator schema](img/fastdata-svc-schema-detail.png)

 First, the Single View Creator **aggregates** data of projections, then it **maps** these values to an object with the correct single view fields.
 Finally, it updates the single view collection.

+### GDPR

+Fast Data services may logs the primary keys of your projections, single views and keys of the Kafka Messages.
+Please, be sure that they are not sensible information in order to be in accordance with GDPR policies.
+Otherwise, you need to set topic retentions conformed to the rules and inform the Mia-Platform referent to set logs retention according to that.